News

 3. Accessibility starts with your content

 There are also certain rules that you should follow while writing content.
 Firstly, write out acronyms and make sure to keep all your links unique.
 Secondly, use headers in the right way to give your text structure and make it easier to digest.
 Thirdly, if you are using tables, make sure to keep them as simple as possible.
 You should also avoid using tables for anything that is not tabular data, such as lists.
 This might be confusing for reading devices.
-Lastly, if you are using forms, make sure to properlythem in a way that is understandable both for the human eye as well as for a reading device.
+Lastly, if you are using forms, make sure to properly label them in a way that is understandable both for the human eye as well as for a reading device.

 Thanks to various tools available online, it is relatively easy to check and improve the accessibility of your website.
 It is also fairly easy to implement at least some accessibility features, which will bring you many benefits.
 Not only will your users be thankful, but you will also be able to reach a significantly bigger audience.